kirakira-dev/NintendoClientsWiki/NIM-Servers.md

 [Switch Servers](Server-List#switch) > Title installation
 ---

-The sun servers have a dedicated page:
+The sun and atumn servers have a dedicated page:
 * [[Sun Server]]
 * [[Atumn Server]]